a9gent/mindfs/README.md

 ### Agent Sessions

 - **Multi-Agent support**: Claude Code · OpenAI Codex · Gemini CLI · Cursor · GitHub Copilot · Cline · Augment · Kimi · Kiro · Qwen · Qoder · Pi · OpenCode · OpenClaw — installed agents are detected automatically.
-- **Real-time streaming**: Token-by-token output pushed to the browser; tool calls, thought traces, and permission prompts rendered as structured, collapsible cards.
+- **Real-time streaming**: Token-by-token output pushed to the browser; tool calls, thought traces, permission prompts, and remaining context-window capacity are rendered live as structured, collapsible cards.
 - **Flexible switching**: Switch agents or models mid-session; all agents share the same context — no need to re-explain the background.
 - **Session search**: Search by session title or conversation content, then jump straight to the matched session and snippet.
 - **External session both-way import**: Browse existing sessions from supported agent CLIs, import one into MindFS, and continue it as a native MindFS session.
 MindFS session can resumed in agent cli too.